planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 gtfsmerge input1.zip input2.zip output.zip
 ```

-You can specify the distance that should be used add transfers for nearby stops:
+You can specify the distance (in kilometers) that should be used add transfers for nearby stops:

 ```
 gtfsmerge --transfer-distance=2 input1.zip input2.zip output.zip